riceissa/issarice.com/README.md

 - Some common command-line utilities like cat, sed, and so on (used in the shell scripts)

+I have only ever tried building the site on Debian-based GNU/Linux systems, but since most of the site is just Markdown files it shouldn't be *too* hard to make the site build on other systems.

 ## Detecting broken links

 Broken link detection is accomplished by two scripts: